Bills safety Hamlin back in Buffalo to continue recovery

-Hamlin was discharged from the University of Cincinnati Medical Center in the morning and flown to western New York, where he will continue his recovery.
-He was listed in stable condition at Buffalo General Medical Center.
+Hamlin was discharged from the University of Cincinnati Medical Center in the morning and flown to western New York.
+He was listed in stable condition at Buffalo General Medical Center/Gates Vascular Institute.

 ”I can confirm that he is doing well.
 And this is the beginning of the next stage of his recovery,” said Dr. William Knight, one of his doctors in Cincinnati.

-Doctors said Hamlin has been walking since Friday, and eating regular food and undergoing therapy.
+Doctors said Hamlin has been walking since having a breathing tube removed on Friday, eating regular food and undergoing therapy.
 They said he was on a normal or even accelerated trajectory in his recovery from cardiac arrest, which is considered a life-threatening event, and that normal recovery can be measured from weeks to months.

 ”We continue to be ecstatic about his recovery,” Dr. Timothy Pritts said.